LawrenceRadburn/FCC-Music-Player/README.md

 Throughout this project, I used arrow functions exclusively alongside the map() method.

 ### Template Literals
-Once again, template literals with placeholders were used throughout the project.
+Once again, template literals with substitution of placeholders were used throughout the project.

+#### String Interpolation
+Using template literals, I created string interpolation instead of string concatenation to improve the readability of the code.